lmller/lmller.github.io/_posts/2016-12-22-kotlinproperties.md

 The `println(banana.color)` will never print `"blue"`.
 It will call the `get`-function and there fore return `"green"`.

-Since we don't want useless backing fields (memory!) we get rid of the setter by declaring our property as `val`.
+Since we don't want useless backing fields (it's a bit obscur and needs memory) we get rid of the setter by declaring our property as `val`.

 ```kotlin
 class Banana {